 Address: 1 Muir Woods Road, Mill Valley, California

 4. Lands End Trail, Golden Gate National Recreation Area

-Southwest of Baker Beach and the San Francisco Presidio, Lands End provides a dramatic coastal trail and a great view at the edge of the continent.
-Heading north along this ocean-edge trail is the most common way to go, starting at the Lands End Visitor Center within the Sutro Historic District.
+Lands End provides a dramatic coastal trail and a great view at the edge of the continent.
+This popular trail is southwest of Baker Beach and the San Francisco Presidio and heading north along this ocean-edge trail is the most common way to go, starting at the Lands End Visitor Center within the Sutro Historic District.

-The historic foundations of the lavish late-1800s Sutro Bathhouse can be seen before even starting the trail, as well as the rehabilitated Cliff House restaurant and public space that overlooks Seal Rocks.
+The historic foundations of the lavish late-1800s Sutro Bathhouse are seen before even starting the trail, as well as the rehabilitated Cliff House restaurant and public space that overlooks Seal Rocks.

 5. Tennessee Valley Trail, Marin Headlands

-Within the Marin Headlands north of the Golden Gate Bridge, the Tennessee Valley Trail is a popular family hike to a sandy beach and overlook.
+The Tennessee Valley Trail is a popular family hike within the Marin Headlands north of the Golden Gate Bridge, leading to a sandy beach and overlook.
 The quickest trail to Tennessee Beach spans 1.7 miles from the trailhead with very little elevation gain.
-More strenuous hiking trails branch off the Tennessee Valley and up the surrounding steep hills.
+More strenuous hiking trails branch off in the Tennessee Valley and up the surrounding steep hills.

 Address: 591 Tennessee Valley Road, Mill Valley, California